radiantearth/stac-spec/item-spec/item-spec.md

    ]
    ```

+Multiple collections can point to an Item, but an Item can only point back to a single collection.

 ### Asset Object

 An Asset is an object that contains a URI to data associated with the Item that can be downloaded